iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.5.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> Pretty disappointing, compared to the national app especially.
+Permanent notification is annoying, and seems to defeats the purpose of having a convenient tracing app if it's in your face all the time.<br> :date: __2021-01-05 23:11:58__

+> This app SUCKS!
+It EATS your phones battery, is constantly running and even after you get home, there is no way to turn it off.
+In 3 hours my phone charge dropped from 98% to 56% with my phone just sitting there.
+The 3 hours before that, my phone used 2% battery power and that was with me using fb and other apps.<br> :date: __2021-01-05 22:43:38__

+> App needs to be deprecated and has the federal app<br> :date: __2021-01-04 17:10:23__

+> Utterly useless app.
+Battery drain is a real issue.
+I left my phone on desk at 100% overnight and 7 hours later, it's down to 58%.
+Had to uninstall and reinstall 2x before being able to register.
+Unable to locate other users nearby after finally setting up.
+Will delete after this review.
+Need to use federal app instead of this one.<br> :date: __2021-01-03 21:15:00__

+> No one used it, limited information, repetitive, slow and awkward to use.<br> :date: __2021-01-03 20:37:36__

 > Pointless waste of tax payer money that fails to inspire any measure of trust.
 Lacks common sense functions and consistency in existing functionality.<br> :date: __2021-01-02 09:03:15__

 > An error has occurred.
 Please try again.
 After entering in a valid phone number.
 So I restarted my phone.
 But this time get a error message could not reach the server please try again.
 Useless app.<br> :date: __2020-12-31 19:46:46__